-This also means bacterial and fungal infections are pretty common down there.
-Tinea pedis — more commonly known as athlete’s foot — is something most people experience at one point or another.
-The common infection may go away quickly, but other times it may not, so it’s helpful to get an expert’s medical advice.
+This also means fungal and bacterial infections are pretty common down there.
+Athlete's foot is a common fungal infection that most people experience at one point or another.
+The common skin infection may go away quickly, but other times it may not, so it’s helpful to get an expert’s medical advice.

-Dr. Richardson pointed out that feet are the ideal breeding ground for fungus, since fungus thrives in environments that are dark, warm and moist.
+Dr. Richardson pointed out that feet are the ideal breeding ground for fungus, since fungus thrives in warm, moist and dark environments.
 That’s why wearing shoes often makes athlete’s foot worse.
-If you live somewhere warm, your risk also increases.
+If you live somewhere warm, your risk for these foot infections also increases.
 Tinea pedis is called athlete’s foot because it’s commonly caught in public showers, locker rooms and swimming pools.

 If you get athlete’s foot, then you may notice the following symptoms on your feet or the skin between your toes:

 - Toenails that break away

 Other immune conditions, like diabetes, can up your risk for athlete’s foot since immune dysfunction usually means reduced circulation and consequent feet problems.
 The National Institutes of Health (NIH) also mentioned that athlete’s foot is more common in males than females.

 “The biggest thing to keep in mind is that this type of infection is very common.
 It can occur in all age groups, and is not just limited to athletes,” Dr. Richardson said.
 “If the environment is optimal and if the patient is susceptible, the infection can occur.”

 Best treatment options